zonotopes/zono_stata/README.md

 the zonotope of a given set of generators and to compute its volume.

+## Prerequisites
+Stata version 11 or newer is required.
+Please notice that this package is based on a C++ Stata plugin, which has been compiled as a binary file (zonotope2.plugin or zonotope3.plugin, depending on the Stata version).

+Supported operating systems are: WIN32, WIN64, MacOS64, and LINUX64.

 ## Getting Started

 Opena Stata, then run the following command: